emergeplatform/ansible/README.md

 # About

-This project contains a collection of ansble roles used to deploy modern compute, networking, and storage infrastrucue.
+This project contains a collection of ansble roles used to deploy modern compute, networking, and storage infrastructure.